beakerbrowser/record-protocols-spec/README.md

  - User-friendly metadata, and
  - Fine-grained permissioning.

-Record Protocols are an alternative to self-describing schemas such as JSON-LD and RDF.
-Self-describing schemas work by encoding every attribute as a URL (eg `bob["foaf.com/name"]`).
-This solves the problem of ambiguously-defined attributes, but does not provide a solution to overall schema definition (aka "which attributes should be used?") or a solution to security-critical decisions (aka "how should access be described in permission prompts?").
-Self-describing schemas are also developer hostile &mdash; nobody wants to reference values by URL-attributes.

-Record Protocols instead work by enforcing schema definitions which have been published on the Web.
+Record Protocols enforce schema definitions which have been published on the Web.
 Applications ask the browser to import the schema definitions and then interact with the browser's APIs to read/write data under those definitions.
 By sharing the globally-published schemas, applications can ensure interoperability, and the browser can ensure accurate metadata and safe permissioning.

 ### Background